 SDA group at the Indoor Navigation seminar (INTO) 2019 arranged by HiDATA and FGI.

-Ghazaleh Kia is a doctoral student of the Spatiotemporal data analysis research group at the department of computer science, University of Helsinki.
-She has completed both her bachelor and master studies in the field of Electrical Engineering focusing on algorithms and Wireless Sensor Networks.
+Ghazaleh Kia is a doctoral researcher, who has completed both her bachelor and master studies in the field of Electrical Engineering focusing on algorithms and Wireless Sensor Networks.
 Her current research mainly focuses on 5G positioning and cooperative positioning using both 5G and UWB signals for autonomous driving.
 Ghazaleh’s interests embrace the wide spectrum of computer science including networks, machine learning, programming languages, image processing, algorithms, and databases.
 Ghazaleh is also interested in sensors and microcontrollers.

 Anton Taleiko is a computer science student, who performed his non-military service as a research assistant in the group during 2022-2023.
 He has graduated from the Bachelor’s Programme in Computer Science at the University of Helsinki and moved on to continue his studies in the Master’s Programme in Computer Science after having finished his non-military service.
 He assisted Klavdiia Bochenina in her work in the AIForLessAuto project, and his tasks mainly consisted of creating and running simulations as well as analyzing and processing data.